xcafebabe/drexler/README.md

       }
     },
     {
-      "src": "file2.txt",                 // suppor one string if there is only one file "dest": "",                         // empty string if want to replace current file "patterns": {
+      "src": "file2.txt",                 // support one string if there is only one file "dest": "",                         // empty string if want to replace current file "patterns": {
         "match": /der/g,